57 Best Restaurants in Lyon and the Alps, France

 Restaurant Details

-Rate Includes: Closed Mon.–Wed. and Jan.
-No lunch Thurs., Reservations essential
+Closed Mon.–Wed. and Jan.
+No lunch Thurs.

 L'Âme Soeur

-$$ | Vieux Lyon Fodor's choice
+$$ | Vieux Lyon Fodor's Choice

 Just behind the Palais de Justice, this little néo-bistrot (think comfortable vibe but contemporary design) has a €33 prix-fixe formule that is nothing short of superb in terms of both value and quality.
 Artisanal terrine of free-range duck, rillettes de maquereau en salade de chou chinois (mackerel fillets in Chinese cabbage salad), and fillet of rockfish with peppers are just some of the interesting morsels at this innovative, affordable address.